OWASP/owasp-summit-2017/Working-Sessions/Owasp-Top-10-2017/A10-Underprotected-APIs.md

 ## Why

-The new Owasp Top 2017 introduces this new category, this Working Session presents to opportunity to challenge or support it.
+The new Owasp Top 2017 introduces this new category; this Working Session presents an opportunity to challenge or support it.

 ## What